 1. Garlic (Allium sativum)

 Garlic is delicious and great for you.
 It can lower cholesterol, prevent heart disease, boost your immune system, and it is flowing with antioxidants.
-That antioxidant power can become even stronger when garlic is sprouted as studies have found that when you let it sprout, its medicinal benefits are significantly enhanced.
-For example, sprouting improves its ability to prevent signs of aging due to oxidative damage, as well as fight colds and bacterial infections.
+Studies have found that when you let it sprout, its medicinal benefits are significantly enhanced.1 For example, sprouting improves its ability to prevent signs of aging due to oxidative damage as well as fight colds and bacterial infections.

 2. Onion (Allium cepa)